Refining questions to be answered with available data

 - Activity A: Map out the data and capacities required

-- Activity B: Produce an analysis plan
+- Activity B: Produce a question analysis framework

 - Document with final list of priority policy questions that can be answered with available data and capacity, agreed internally by the NIPN country team.

 - Questions analysis framework setting out availability, accessibility, quality of data and capacities required to address the policy questions.

 At this stage, it is important to assess the gap between what is needed for robust data analysis to answer the policy-relevant question versus what is available, as well as the challenges presented by the data.